netresearch/t3x-contexts/Documentation/Introduction/Index.rst

 ============

 Multi-channel content management
-   Define contexts based on IP addresses, domains, GET/POST parameters, cookies, session data, and more.
+   Define contexts based on IP addresses, domains, query parameters, HTTP headers, session data, and more.
 Content visibility is automatically controlled based on the active context.